Miramar Peninsula: Māori history

 The Māori name for the area when it was still an island was Te Motu Kairangi (meaning "esteemed" or "precious" island).
-The island of Te Motu Kairangi was first settled as long ago as 950 AD when Kupe the explorer arrived.
-Kupe first landed near Seatoun, and a large rock near the shore still bears the name Te Ure-o-Kupe (Kupe's penis) or Te Aroaro-o-Kupe (Kupe's presence).
-The area was home in turn to Ngai Tara, Rangitane, Ngati Kahungungu, Ngai Tahu, Mua Upoko, Ngāti Ira, and Te Ati Awa.
-Other iwi who may have dwelt there include Waitaha, Ngati Mamoe, Ngati Kuia, Ngati Kuru, and Ngati Mutunga.
+According to Māori oral legend The island was first settled c.950 AD when legendary explorer Kupe arrived.
+Kupe landed near what is now Seatoun, and a large rock near the shore is known as Te Ure-o-Kupe (Kupe's penis) or Te Aroaro-o-Kupe (Kupe's presence).
+The area was home to multiple tribes, namely: Ngai Tara, Rangitane, Ngati Kahungungu, Ngai Tahu, Mua Upoko, Ngāti Ira, and Te Ati Awa.

-Ngai Tara were the first to settle on the island and built the first pā, named 'Whetu Kairangi' (bountiful stars) on the hill overlooking Worser Bay.
-Wellington Harbour "Whanganui-a-Tara" (harbour of Tara) was also named for Tara.
+Ngai Tara were the first to settle on the island and built the first pā, named Whetu Kairangi (bountiful stars) on the hill overlooking Worser Bay.
+Wellington Harbour Whanganui-a-Tara (harbour of Tara) was named for Tara.

 Ngai Tahu lived on the peninsula on their long multi-generation migration southwards.
 They occupied pā already built as well as building their own.

 With the water channel in the east gone following the Haowhenua earthquake around 1460 AD, more fortifications and defensive pā were needed.
 Many pā (fortified settlements) and kainga (villages) existed over many centuries with many changes, and include the following: